• Recordings

 Gail Priest – Everything and Nothing

-Thembi Soddell – Your sickness is felt in my body.
+Thembi Soddell – Your sickness is found in my body.

 The premiere performance took place at the Eugene Goosens Hall, ABC Centre, Ultimo, Sydney with Julia Gillard in attendance.